Karen Dianne Baldwin

-Karen Dianne Baldwin (born September 6, 1963) is a Canadian actress, TV host and beauty queen who was crowned Miss Universe 1982.
+Karen Dianne Baldwin (born September 6, 1963) is a Canadian actress, television host and beauty pageant titleholder who was crowned Miss Universe 1982.
 She is the first Canadian to win the Miss Universe title.

 Early life

 Baldwin was born in London, Ontario.
 Her father William is president of a real estate agency.
 Her mother Marion is a real estate broker.
 She has two brothers.
 Before becoming Miss Universe, she attended London Central Secondary School in London, Ontario.

 Miss Universe

 Baldwin was the winner of the 1982 Miss Canada pageant and was crowned Miss Universe in Lima, Peru.
 She then relinquished her crown to Lorraine Downes the following year in the United States.

 Life after Miss Universe

-She hosted The New You, a Canadian fashion and lifestyle television program and was one of the co-hosts for the 1989 Miss Universe pageant, held in Cancun, Mexico.
+She hosted The New You, a Canadian fashion and lifestyle television program and was one of the co-hosts for the 1989 Miss Universe pageant, held in Cancún, Mexico.

-She was also featured in the comedy movie Who's That Girl starring Madonna and Griffin Dunne as "Heather", one of the kidnapped bridesmaids and she appeared in the movies: Spellbinder, Night Eyes, Last Call, T-Force and Sudden Death.
+She was featured in the comedy movie Who's That Girl, starring Madonna and Griffin Dunne, as "Heather", one of the kidnapped bridesmaids.
+She also appeared in the movies: Spellbinder, Night Eyes, Last Call, T-Force and Sudden Death.

-She works as a realtor for Baldwin Scott Thomas Team in Calabasas California.
+She works as a realtor for Baldwin Scott Thomas Team in Calabasas, California.